"Oh the horrors of slavery! — How the thought of it pains my heart."

 The History of Mary Prince & Bermudian Enslavement

 One historical view of Bermudian enslavement is that it was benign in comparison to other British colonies and to the American mainland.
 Forty years ago, James Smith suggested Bermudian enslavement was “characterized by mildness and leniency” (73).
 Two decades later, Virginia Bernhard expanded on this idea, suggesting that the close living proximity of slave and slave-owner “broadened the perimeters of acceptable conduct” between them (234).
-Quito Swan contests this, explaining that the close living proximity between blacks and whites in Bermuda incorrectly implied “an unprecedented intimacy that led masters to treat enslaved persons like family members” (80).
-Although slaves and slave-owners lived in close proximity, it did not mean all slave-owners treated their slaves as family members.
+Quito Swan contests this, explaining that the close living proximity between Blacks and whites in Bermuda incorrectly implied “an unprecedented intimacy that led masters to treat enslaved persons like family members” (80).
+Although enslaved people and those who claimed them as property lived in close proximity, it did not mean all slave-owners treated the enslaved people who lived with them as family members.

 Michael Jarvis adds “[w]e must temper our inclination to describe the relationship between white and black Bermudians in terms of abstract roles like master and slave because within Bermuda’s intensely interracial maritime society, highly complex personal relations developed between white and black members of households over time” (268).
 Jarvis implies that a complex reading of the relationships between black and white household members shows a variety of possible associations.